Who Owns Head & Shoulders?

 Advantages

-- +Leading position in anti-dandruff shampoo market globally
+- +Leading position in the global anti-dandruff shampoo market with dominant market share

-- +Clinically proven effectiveness against dandruff and scalp conditions
+- +Clinically proven effectiveness against dandruff and various scalp conditions

-- +Wide product range for different hair types and scalp needs
+- +Wide product range for different hair types, scalp needs, and consumer preferences

 Considerations

-- -Chemical ingredients may not appeal to natural product consumers
+- -Chemical ingredients may not appeal to natural and organic product consumers

-- -Limited luxury positioning compared to premium hair care brands
+- -Limited luxury positioning compared to premium hair care and salon brands

-- -Some users report scalp irritation with prolonged use
+- -Some users report scalp irritation or sensitivity with certain formulations

 Frequently Asked Questions About Head & Shoulders